PauseAI/pauseai-website/src/posts/mitigating-pause-failures.md

 In our view, the chance that AI will cause catastrophic risks [soon](/urgency) is already large enough to warrant a pause at this moment.
 As stated by Stuart Russell, when faced with an uncertain deadline, one should take the action that would be optimal given the shortest time constraint.

+## Pausing for too short / only 6 months

+The pause we propose is of indeterminate length.
+We shouldn't unpause until there is a good enough consensus that we know how to develop aligned AIs, not matter how powerful they are, and that we have the systems in place to do it carefully and democratically.
+It is NOT like the [six-month pause asked by the open letter published by the Future of Life Institute](https://futureoflife.org/open-letter/pause-giant-ai-experiments/).

 ## Pausing for too long

 Nick Bostrom, one of the first AI alarmists, worries that [at some point we might worry _too much_ about AI risks](https://twitter.com/jachaseyoung/status/1723325057056010680), although that moment is not yet here.